seattlehomebrew/seattlehomebrew.github.io/_posts/2016-08-06-naptime-jasmine-ipa.md

   * ABV
       * 7.22%

 It's bitter with a not-too-strong aroma.
 Very dirty with sediment on the first few pours from the keg, but seems to get better over time.
 It's actually quite bitter.
-Unfortunately I don't detect a lot of jasmine&#8211;just a hint.
+Unfortunately I don't detect a lot of jasmine—just a hint.
 But it's a good IPA.
 Real clean flavor, which I don't always get for my beers.
 Despite not picking up a lot of jasmine flavor, I'm pretty happy with this beer.

 Jer claims that it has tons of flowery jasmine flavor.
 Kolbe says it's good, but also doesn't taste the flowery flavors that Jer noticed.
 Dean likes it and thinks it smells and tastes like weed (it kind of does) and also noted that it was clear and didn't have the off-flavors that you often get in homebrew.